HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Video_Basic_Properties.md

 };
 {% endhighlight %}

-Example 2
+<b>Example 2</b>

 This example uses the button widget to implement internationalization in `accessibilityConfig` property, but the principle remains the same for all widgets.

-{% highlight voltMx %}/*Sample code to implement internationalization in accessibilityConfig property in Native platform.*/
+{% highlight VoltMx %}/*Sample code to implement internationalization in accessibilityConfig property in Native platform.*/

 Form1.myButton.accessibilityConfig = {
     "a11yLabel": voltmx.i18n.getLocalizedString("key1")